 Hemp-lime insulation has a critical advantage that R-value doesn't capture: thermal mass.
 Hempcrete stores heat during the day and releases it at night, smoothing temperature swings by 6-10°F. This means your HVAC system cycles less frequently, reducing energy costs by 30-50% — even though the per-inch R-value appears lower than spray foam.
 In real-world performance testing, hempcrete walls often outperform higher-R-value synthetic walls in total energy savings.

 Hemp insulation costs more upfront than conventional options — but the 30-year total cost of ownership is typically lower when you factor in lifespan, maintenance, energy savings, and health costs avoided.
+For detailed pricing, see our Hemp Insulation Cost Guide.

 | Product | Materials/sqft | Installed/sqft | Lifespan |